WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 Mages live and die by their spells.
 Everything else is secondary.
 They learn new spells as they experiment and grow in experience.
 They can also learn them from other mages, from ancient tomes or inscriptions, and from ancient creatures that are steeped in magic.

 ### The Lure of Knowledge
 Mages' lives are seldom mundane.
 The closest a mage is likely to come to an ordinary life is working as a sage or lecturer in a library or university, teaching others the secrets of the multiverse.
 But the lure of knowledge and power calls even the most unadventurous mages out of the safety of their libraries and laboratories and into crumbling ruins and lost cities.

-Most mages believe that their counterparts in ancient civilizations knew secrets of magic that have been lost to the ages, and discovering those secrets could unlock the path to a power greater than any magic available in the present age.
+### Creating a Mage
+Creating a mage character demands a backstory dominat&shy;ed by at least one extraordinary event.
+How did you first discover your aptitude for magic?
+Did you have a natural talent, or were you the studious apprentice of another mage?
+Or perhaps you encountered a magical creature, or an old tome rich in arcane secrets?

+What then drew you forth to adventure?
+Did you learn of a secret trove of spells and power lost to the ages, or are you seeking knowledge that no book can teach?

 <div class='footnote'>PART 1 | CLASSES</div>
 <img src='https://www.gmbinder.com/images/4bKo7jE.jpg' style='position:absolute; top:-200px; right:-150px; width:1000px' />